 As I’ve stated before, my social circle has become pretty small over the years.
 The people I talk to most are my family and husband.
 The friends I do have are just as busy as I am.
 So, their friendship expectations are realistic.
 This keeps the holidays mostly drama free (sometimes I bring my own drama though, let’s be honest here).

 Luckily, I don’t have people around me bringing negative energy or nonsense-based holiday expectations.
 If you do, I say set your priorities on how and with who you spend your time with.
 Set your limits on what topics are off limits (getting married, having kids, and what do with either of those situations if you are married or a parent).
 I think of it this way, if someone really wanted to give me advice, they wouldn’t wait until once a year to do so.

 Ok, tell me, what’s your plan to stay stress free this holiday season?

 … Because getting dressed (and living life) should feel good!

-I partnered up with Dress Barn for their Sparkle Glimmer Glow collection.
-Dress Barn items were sponsored.
+I partnered up with Dress Barn and these were gifted.